 Placement opportunities will assist towards accreditation from International Society of Performance Analysis of Sport (ISPAS).

 Professional Placement Opportunities

 All placements that have been verified as suitable for the programme by the Programme Director will be advertised here.
 Before applying for any of these placement opportunities, candidates must have received an offer to study the MSc Professional Practice (SPA).
-The application process for individual placement will be detailed in the placement documents below.

 Learning & Teaching

 The Professional Practice programme is designed to be studied in the professional working environment, so access to relevant analysis resources will be dependent on placement.

 All modules, with the exception of independent research project (Dissertation) and Professional Placement are 20 credit modules.
 Learning content will be delivered by live interactive video conversations, recorded video content and online learning materials.